 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs.

 - Verify that you have the following parameters for the new cloud account:

 - Azure subscription ID

 - Azure tenant ID

 - Azure client application ID

 - Azure client application secret key